 9. The Vault Bar & Lounge at Bambara — Red Thunder

 Paying homage to the fervor locals have for University of Utah Utes football, the mixologists at The Vault have crafted the Red Thunder.
 This indelible libation is served up in a martini glass and is made with High West whiskey, Aperol, Angostura bitters, and a honey-rosemary-cranberry-ginger compote.
 You don’t even have to like football or the Utes to fall in love with this drink.
 And for a little midnight snack, should you still need to eat, try the Duck Liver Crostini — grilled sourdough bread, frisée, arugula, chives, honey-rosemary-cranberry-ginger compote, and balsamic vinegar.

 Aside from the walkability of downtown and the fact that Hotel Monaco is right in the middle of it, making a quick trip to The Vault Bar & Lounge at Bambara a no-brainer, how nice is it to catch a nightcap literally right under where you’ll be sleeping.
 After your last sips, tuck yourself into a lovely bed and call The Perfect Meal — in all (or part of) it's glory — a success.

 Salt Lake City

 Read how Utah's liquor laws support its vibrant craft brew scene.

 Map it out

 Nice Weather We're Having?
 See it by bike.

-Explore The Perfect Meal on Google Maps.
-Each option is near a GREENbike bicycle share station (seasonal, closes in winter; a 24-hour pass is $5, which includes unlimited 30-minute rides — make sure to dock your bike between rides) or completely walkable to burn a few calories and build up the appetite for the next course.
+Each dining option is near a GREENbike bicycle share station (seasonal, closes in winter; a 24-hour pass is $5, which includes unlimited 30-minute rides — make sure to dock your bike between rides) or completely walkable to burn a few calories and build up the appetite for the next course.